 The CTG Foundation is led by retired New York Police Department Detective and former U.S. Marine Corps Sergeant Richard Baker and National Football League retired star Clifton Smith.
 Together, Baker and Smith are creating open dialogue between law enforcement, city officials and community organizers to create meaningful relationships among the youth in the communities in which they live, work and have served through sports and public service.
-Additionally, through key experts in their fields, Baker and Smith have deployed critical training programs to help provide support to those who need it most throughout communities across the country.
+Additionally, through key experts in their fields, Baker and Smith have deployed critical training programs to help provide support to those who need it most.